 Remember, this is only one factor.
 There are several others which influence your website speed.
 When you put them together, the page load speed will increase significantly.

 When you specify the size of the image on your web page, it helps the server to wrap around them.
 It is same for the non-replaceable elements like applets, embedded documents, etc. If the image dimensions are not specified, the browser will reload to display the images.

 Fast internet is not something that you can take for granted.
 There are many who are using the internet for the first time in India where the connections are not lightning speed.
-The images often contain additional comments and colours which increase their size.
+The images often contain additional comments and colors which increase their size.
 Reducing the image size will improve the website speed.